Real Estate

 Property Tax (Grundsteuer)

 Annual tax on property ownership.
-Calculated by municipality based on assessed value.
-On average €200-600 per year for an apartment [14].
+Since the 2025 reform, it is calculated from the Grundsteuerwert (new assessed value) and the municipal multiplier (Hebesatz); for roughly two-thirds of owners the tax went up [17].
+As a rough guide, €200-600 per year for an apartment [14].
 When renting, can be passed to tenant through Nebenkostenabrechnung.

 Sources